osg-htc/networking/docs/perfsonar/installation.md

 	   }
 	]
 	```
-    * If you're upgrading please don't forget the remove any old entries using `psconfig remote delete <URL>`
+    * Please remove any old/stale URLs using `psconfig remote delete <URL>`
-    * For version prior to 4.1, the configuration is stored in a file `/etc/perfsonar/meshconfig-agent.conf`.
+    * For any version prior to 4.1, the configuration requires changing a file `/etc/perfsonar/meshconfig-agent.conf`.
 Please add/replace a mesh section with configuration_url pointing to `http://psconfig.opensciencegrid.org/pub/auto/<FQDN>` Replace `<FQDN>` with the fully qualified domain name of your host, e.g., `psum01.aglt2.org`.
 Below is an example set of lines for `meshconfig-agent.conf`:
 	```
 	       <mesh>
 		 configuration_url http://psconfig.opensciencegrid.org/pub/auto/psum01.aglt2.org